maverick0735/CTF-Writeups/Included/README.md

 Hack The Box: Included — Machine Writeup
 📌 Overview & Metadata
-Field	Detail
-Target	Included (Linux)
+Target: Included (Linux)

-Difficulty	Easy
-Pwn Date	03 Sep 2026
+Pwn Date: 03 Sep 2026

-Techniques	TFTP unauthenticated upload, LFI → RCE, credential reuse, LXD group privesc 🧠 Concept Breakdown: TFTP & LFI to RCE
+🧠 Concept Breakdown: TFTP & LFI to RCE
 This machine demonstrates the danger of combining two high-risk misconfigurations:

 Trivial File Transfer Protocol (TFTP): An unauthenticated protocol often used for booting operating systems or backing up network configurations.
-If writable, attackers can upload malicious files with no credentials required.
+If writable, attackers can upload malicious files.

-Local File Inclusion (LFI): A web vulnerability that lets an attacker force the server to read and render local files.
-On its own, LFI is a disclosure bug — but when chained with a service that lets an attacker plant a file (like TFTP), it becomes a path to Remote Code Execution (RCE): the "included" file doesn't have to be a static log, it can be a payload the attacker just uploaded.
+Local File Inclusion (LFI): A web vulnerability allowing an attacker to read local files on the server.
+When chained with a service where an attacker can upload a file (like TFTP), LFI can be escalated to Remote Code Execution (RCE) by including the uploaded payload.
-🔍 Enumeration
-nmap -sV -Pn [Ip_address]

-Example structure to fill in:

-bash
-nmap -sC -sV -p- -oN nmap-initial.txt 10.129.51.83 Ports found: 80
-Web application observed at: http://ip_address Parameter identified as vulnerable to LFI: ?file= file 🚪 Initial Access: TFTP Upload & LFI Execution
+🚪 Initial Access: TFTP Upload & LFI Execution
 The attack began by leveraging TFTP to upload a PHP reverse shell.
-I generated a standard PHP PentestMonkey reverse shell payload (via revshells.com), configured to connect back to my Kali machine on port 4444.
+I generated a standard PHP PentestMonkey reverse shell payload using revshells.com, configured to connect back to my Kali machine on port 4444.

-Using the TFTP client, I connected to the target and uploaded the payload:
+Using the tftp client, I connected to the target and uploaded the payload:

-bash
+Bash
 tftp 10.129.51.83
 tftp> put shell.php
 tftp> quit

-Note: Target IPs varied slightly between 10.129.51.64 and 10.129.51.83 during the session due to HTB instance resets.
+[Note: Target IPs varied slightly between 10.129.51.64 and 10.129.51.83 during the session due to HTB instance resets]

-With the malicious file staged in the default TFTP directory (/var/lib/tftpboot/), I used curl to trigger the web application's LFI vulnerability, instructing the server to include and execute the payload:
+With the malicious file staged in the default TFTP directory (/var/lib/tftpboot/), I used curl to trigger the web application's LFI vulnerability, instructing the server to execute the payload:

-bash
+Bash
 curl -v "http://10.129.51.83/?file=/var/lib/tftpboot/shell.php"
 This successfully spawned a reverse shell, granting initial access as the www-data user.
-I immediately stabilized the shell:
+I immediately stabilized the shell using Python:

-bash
+Bash
 python3 -c 'import pty;pty.spawn("/bin/bash")'
 🕵️ Lateral Movement: Web Directory Enumeration

-As www-data, I navigated to /home/mike but was met with a "Permission denied" error when attempting to read user.txt.
+As www-data, I navigated to the /home/mike directory but was met with a "Permission denied" error when attempting to read user.txt.

-This required enumerating the local filesystem for credentials.
-Investigating the webroot (/var/www/html) revealed a .htpasswd file:
+This required enumerating the local file system for credentials.
+Investigating the webroot (/var/www/html) revealed a .htpasswd file.

-bash
+Bash
 cat .htpasswd
-mike:[REDACTED]
+mike:Sheffield19

-Using these credentials, I pivoted to the user mike via su and captured the user flag:
+Using these credentials, I successfully pivoted to the user mike via the su command and captured the user flag:
 User Flag: a56ef91d70cfbf2cdb8f454c006935a1

 🚀 Privilege Escalation: LXD Container Breakout

-With a stable shell as mike, the goal shifted to full system compromise.
-Basic enumeration showed mike did not have standard root privileges or expansive sudo rights, so I looked for alternative escalation paths.
+With a stable shell as mike, my ultimate goal was complete system compromise.
+However, basic enumeration revealed that mike did not have standard root privileges or expansive sudo rights.
+I had to seek out alternative paths for privilege escalation.

 Checking group memberships revealed a critical vulnerability: mike was a member of the lxd group.

 What is the LXD Group?

-LXD is a system container manager for Linux.
-Users in the lxd group can manage containers locally without needing sudo — from an offensive standpoint, this is functionally equivalent to root access.
-An attacker can deploy a new, heavily privileged container and mount the host's entire root filesystem (/) into it.
-From inside that container, the attacker operates as root and can read, modify, or destroy the host's files, bypassing standard permission controls entirely.
+LXD is a next-generation system container manager for Linux.
+Users assigned to the lxd group are granted the authority to manage these containers locally without needing sudo access.
+From an offensive security perspective, membership in this group is functionally equivalent to having root access.
+An attacker can exploit this by deploying a new, heavily privileged container and mounting the host machine's entire root filesystem (/) directly into it.
+Once inside the container, the attacker operates as root and can freely read, modify, or destroy the host's files, completely bypassing standard permission controls.

-Exploitation
+Recognizing this misconfiguration, I sought out known LXD tricks and referenced HackTricks documentation to execute the container breakout.

-Referencing known LXD privilege-escalation techniques (HackTricks), I built and imported the necessary Alpine Linux images (incus.tar.xz, rootfs.squashfs) via wget from my local HTTP server.

-I initially hit a "Permission denied" error because my working directory wasn't writable — resolved by staging the exploit files in /tmp or /dev/shm instead.
+I began by attempting to download the necessary Alpine Linux builder images (incus.tar.xz and rootfs.squashfs) from my local HTTP server using wget.
+Initially, I hit a "Permission denied" error because my current working directory was not writable—a standard operational hurdle requiring a quick shift to a writable directory like /tmp or /dev/shm to stage the exploit files.

-After importing the images and initializing the container with the host root mounted at /mnt/root, I dropped into a shell:
+After successfully importing the images and initializing the LXC container, I mounted the host's root directory to /mnt/root inside the container and executed a shell:

-bash
+Bash
 lxc exec privesc /bin/sh

-This granted a root shell:

-bash
-id
-# uid=0(root) gid=0(root) groups=0(root)

-Navigating to the mounted host directory (/mnt/root/root), I captured the final flag:
+This successfully granted a root shell (uid=0(root)).
+I navigated to the mounted host directory (/mnt/root/root) and captured the final flag:
 Root Flag: c693d9c7499d9f572ee375d4c14c7bcf

 💡 Lessons Learned
+This box perfectly highlights the methodology of a penetration test:

-Vulnerability Chaining — An LFI alone is a disclosure risk, but chaining it with an unauthenticated TFTP upload converts a simple file read into full Remote Code Execution.
+Vulnerability Chaining: An LFI is dangerous, but chaining it with an unauthenticated TFTP upload converts a simple file read into full Remote Code Execution.

-Internal Recklessness — Storing plaintext credentials in .htpasswd files within the webroot provides a trivial path for lateral movement.
+Internal Recklessness: Storing plaintext credentials in .htpasswd files within the webroot provides a trivial path for lateral movement.

-Group Misconfigurations — Adding standard users to administrative or virtualization groups (like lxd or docker) creates a direct, unauthenticated path to root.
-Administrators must treat these group assignments with the same scrutiny as the sudoers file.
+Group Misconfigurations: Adding standard users to administrative or virtualization groups (like lxd or docker) creates a direct, unauthenticated path to root.
+Administrators must treat these group assignments with the same strict scrutiny as the sudoers file.